adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 Edge.sendEvent(experienceEvent, null);
 ```

-By default this API sends the `experienceEvent` to Adobe Experience Edge Network to the Adobe Experience Platform Experience dataset configured in your Edge configuration.
+By default this API sends the `experienceEvent` to Adobe Experience Edge Network to the Adobe Experience Platform Experience dataset configured in your Edge Configuration.

 **Wait for responses from Adobe Experience Edge:**